 Why do we do this?
-There are three reasons important to consider
+There are three important reasons to consider:

-- 1. no company is able to work without some social perspective in their vision (how they treat they workers, the sustainability of raw materials) - 2. social value is an alternative and added value that can be part of your entrepreneurial proposal - 3. everything we discuss it started being an different (ascoltare video)
+- 1. no company is able to work without some social perspective in their vision (how they treat they workers, the sustainability of raw materials); it can be said that nowadays no venture can exist without some form of social value. - 2. social value is an alternative and added value that can be part of yours entrepreneurial proposal - 3. the economic impact of digital technology is well known, but its societal impacts are studied just by few, meaning that it is a field in which research and innovation can be carried out.